buildbotics/bbctrl-firmware/docs/development.md

     cd bbctrl-firmware
     make

-## Build GPlan Module
+## Build CAMotics Module

-GPlan is a Python module written in C++.
+CAMotics is a Python module written in C++.
 It must be compiled for ARM so that it can be used on the Raspberry Pi.
 This is accomplished using a chroot, qemu and binfmt to create an emulated ARM build environment.
 This is faster and more convenient than building on the RPi itself.
 All of this is automated.

-    make gplan
+    make camotics

 The first time this is run it will take quite awhile as it setups up the build environment.
 You can run the above command again later to build the latest